RamisaFarha/Time-Series-Forecasting-to-predict-energy-consumption/README.md

-# Time-Series-Forecasting-to-predict-energy-consumption-
+# Time-Series-Forecasting-to-predict-energy-consumption
-Python and Machine Learning based Time Series Forecasting to predict energy consumption
+Time Series Forecasting to predict energy consumption employing Python and Machine Learning (XG-boost Algorithm) XG-boost algorithm uses the Gradient Boosting framework to construct algorithms for machine learning.
+In addition to a user-defined goal function, it provides a number of weighted classification and rank optimization techniques.
+Numerous techniques are used by XGBoost to lengthen the training duration of decision trees that have no bearing on ensemble efficiency.
+Since choosing the appropriate split represents the most time-consuming step in decision tree construction algorithms, XGBoost specifically focuses on reducing the computational complexity.